In which we unpack how It’s a Wonderful Life flips Charles Dickens’ famous story prototype, and whether George Bailey is like Judas.

 No one else jumps in to save Harry, for instance – so he dies.
 With no one to stop him poisoning a patient, Mr Gower goes to prison and comes out a broken man (no guardian angel for him!).

 Other consequences go further, however, putting George at the centre of everyone’s universe.
 Hence Mary never falls in love … and gets bad eyesight to boot.
-Violet Beck falls much further.
+As a ‘fallen woman’, Violet Beck ends up even lower.

 It’s an ego boost for sure, but also one hell of a responsibility.
 Essentially, George Bailey flaps his wings, and the world changes.
 (While the term “Butterfly Effect” didn’t appear until the 1960s, the concept is far older).